dataiku/dss-plugin-neo4j/README.md

 * Neo4j database username
 * Neo4j database password

 These parameters need to be entered in the Plugin global settings (available from the *Administration > Plugins* pane), possibly by a DSS admin.

 Additionally, if Neo4j runs on a separate server than DSS, the **two servers will need to be able to communicate** to exchange data, so the proper networking and security configuration has to be set up (to be checked with your administrators).

 ### Specific Notes
 The Macro and Dataset components do not require specific actions or knowledge to be used, beyond the prerequisites above.

-As for the custom Recipes:
+As for the custom Recipes to load data into Neo4j:
 * there are two types of Recipes:
   * "Export Nodes", that takes a DSS Dataset as input and creates Neo4j nodes
   * "Export Relationships", that takes a DSS Dataset as input and creates Neo4j relationships between existing nodes
 * each type of Recipe comes in two flavors:
   * "Local", to be used when DSS and Neo4j run on the same host machine
   * "Remote", to be used when DSS and Neo4j run on separate machines

+Generally speaking, the "Export Nodes" functionality needs always to be used **before** "Export Relationships".
+The nodes must exist in the Neo4j database prior to loading potential relationships between them.

+The

 ### Using the Plugin
 The Plugin needs to be used in 2 steps: